emmet-jones/New-SA-MP-callbacks/README.md

 // Called when a player pauses their game. forward OnPlayerPause(playerid);

-// Called when a player returns to the game. forward OnPlayerResume(playerid, time);
+// Called when a player resumes their game. forward OnPlayerResume(playerid, time);

 // Called when a player starts holding a key.